CIRES strives to learn about the earth and environment, including people’s relationship with the planet.

 8:00 am to 5:00 pm -- fall and spring semesters

 We are located on the east campus of the University of Colorado at Boulder on the first floor at the SE corner of Research Lab 2.
 Visitor parking can be found in our lot.
 Visitors should refer to signs on pay stations or at lot entrances for hours of payment enforcement, if visiting during payment hours.
 The parking pay station rate is $1.75 per hour.
 All pay stations accept credit cards.
 A map of visitor lots around Research Lab 2 (RL-2) can be found here.
-Visitors are encouraged to utilize public transportation, we are easily accessible from RTD buses: Stampede, Bound, Jump, FF6, and the J. We also offer ample bike racks and are located a short distance from the Boulder Creek Path.
+Parking is free for 3 hours at Scott Carpenter Park, across 30th street.
+Visitors are encouraged to utilize public transportation, we are easily accessible from RTD buses: Bound, Jump, FF6, and the J. We also offer ample bike racks and are located a short distance from the Boulder Creek Path.